j-james/CompSci/ElevensLab/ElevensLabAnswers.md

 3) Now examine the files `Board.java` and `ElevensBoard.java`, found in the __Activity8 Starter Code__ directory.
 Identify the `abstract` methods in `Board.java`.
 See how those methods are implemented in `ElevensBoard`.
 Do they cover all the differences between _Elevens_, _Thirteens_, and _Tens_ as discussed in question 1?
 Why or why not?

     Yes.
 All of the functions that stay identical in all three games are implemented in `Board.java`.
 All of the functions that are implemented differently per game are written as abstract methods.

+## A9: Implementing the Elevens Board

+1) The size of the board is one of the differences between _Elevens_ and _Thirteens_.
+Why is `size` not an abstract method?

+    1) `size` is not an abstract method because `size` is already a parameter.

+2) Why are there no abstract methods dealing with the selection of the cards to be removed or replaced in the array `cards`?

+    1) Abstract methods are for functions that differ per implementation.
+Removing or replacing cards is universal regardless of the size of the deck.

+3) Another way to create 'IS-A' relationships is by implementing interfaces.
+Suppose that instead of creating an `abstract` `Board` class, we created the following `Board` interface, and had `ElevensBoard` implement it.
+Would this new scheme allow the Elevens GUI to call `isLegal` and `anotherPlayIsPossible` polymorphically?
+Would this alternate design work as well as the `abstract` `Board` class design?
+Why or why not?

+    1) `isLegal` and `anotherPlayIsPossible` still could be called polymorphically.
+The alternate design would work as well as the `abstract` `Board` design, but would require all of the methods to be written for every implementation.